benny8876/ChatAPP-FastAPI-Backend/README.md

 ├── schemas.py       # Pydantic models for data validation
 └── main.py          # Application entry point
 ⚙️ How to run locally
-Clone the repository:
+1. Clone the repository
 Bash
 git clone https://github.com/benny8876/ChatAPP-FastAPI-Backend.git
 cd ChatAPP-FastAPI-Backend
-Create a virtual environment:
+2. Create a virtual environment
 Bash
 python -m venv .venv
 source .venv/bin/activate  # On Linux/macOS
-Install dependencies:
+3. Install dependencies
 Bash
 pip install -r requirements.txt
-Run the application:
+4. Run the application
 Bash
 uvicorn main:app --reload
 🤝 Contribution
 Contributions are always welcome!
 If you find any bugs or have ideas for new features, please feel free to open an issue or submit a pull request.

-Instructions to update your GitHub:
+📝 Instructions to update your GitHub
 Open your README.md file on your computer.

-Replace the old content with this English version.
+Replace the old content with the code block above.

 Save the file.